Table of Contents

 Second, amla lowers your blood glucose when taken consistently, which is a reason for its strong antidiabetic properties.
 However, this also means that taking amla when you already have low blood glucose may increase your risk of hypoglycemia.

 Fortunately, if needed you can simply stop taking amla, and your blood glucose will likely rebound relatively quickly.
+If you’re living with diabetes and looking for recipes, head to this article for three simple recipes that you can make for yourself or bring to a party.

 Try Amla Green Risk-Free